Train Hopping 101

 That covers most of the safe junk train cars to ride, but what about high priority Intermodal cars?
 How do you know what is safe to ride and what’s suicide or unsafe to catch on the fly?
 Well, below is a great read posted by Kokomojoe from Squat the Planet that covers IM/DS, “Safe Rideable Intermodal Cars!”

 Riding inside of an empty gondola…it looks like a boxcar with the roof chopped off of it.
 This is a safe ride.
-You can ride loaded gondolas full of sand and gravel as well, but I would not ride anything where loads can shift, IE. re-bar, I-beams, scraped frag, etc…use common sense.
+You can ride loaded gondolas full of sand and gravel as well, but I would not ride anything where loads can shift, IE. re-bar, I-beams, scrapped frag, etc…use common sense.
 It goes a long way.
+ALWAYS REMEMBER DO NOT FALL ASLEEP IF RIDING A LOADED GRAVEL OR SAND CAR, YOU COULD GET DUMPED IN INDUSTRY, SO TO STAY ON THE SAFE SIDE, STICK TO RIDING EMPTY GONDOLAS.

 THE COAL CAR